 What Goes Into the Structure of an Asphalt Roof Shingle?

-Roof shingles come in various materials, including natural wood, synthetic composites, clay tile, shale, metal, and of course traditional asphalt.
-Asphalt shingles may appear simple in nature, but they actually feature a sophisticated multi-layered design that strengthens them and helps them protect your roof against the weather elements.
+Roof shingles come in various materials, including natural wood, synthetic composites, clay tile, slate, metal, and of course traditional asphalt.
+Asphalt shingles may appear simple in nature, but they actually feature a sophisticated multi-layered design that strengthens them and helps them protect your roof against weather elements.